General Career Information

 - Public Policy, city/state administration

-Suggested coursework might include Social Welfare Policy, gender and race relations.
+Suggested coursework might include social welfare policy, gender, and race.
 Minors in Government or Business would be useful.

 - Demographic Research